rapidlashes/Sunrise-supermarket.sql/DOCUMENTATION/README.md

 This section is montly on the use of functions in SQL.
 Common fuctions used here are `SUM()`, `COUINT()` and `AVG()`.

 SECTION E : JOINS

 This section focuses on Joins which fall under the Data Querry Language.
 The joins mostly used here are `inner join()` and `left join()`.

 **NOTE**: each section is on it's separate SQL script

+**ER DIAGRAMS**

+The Entity Relationship diagrams show us how the tables are related to one another in the schema.
+The relationship can be one to many, many to one, one to one  or many to many depending on the schema